console-rs/console/README.md

 ## Colors and Styles

-`console` automatically detects when to use colors based on the tty flag.
+`console` automatically detects when to use colors based on the tty flag, following the [clicolors standard](https://bixense.com/clicolors/) for color enabling/disabling.
 It also provides higher level wrappers for styling text and other things that can be displayed with the `style` function and utility types.